 In the thread, John explains how he pre-launched his course to validate his product idea and gather feedback from his target audience.

 (Want to follow John’s expert advice?
 You can launch your own online course with Podia.
-Get started with a free Podia account .)
+Get started with a free 30-day trial from Podia.)

 John’s thread lets his fellow creators learn from his experience without having to click away from Twitter.
 That native content helped John see strong engagement from other Twitter users — and he’s not alone.